 Extra amenities include Weber’s signature Flavorizer bar technology.
 Just below the porcelain-enameled cast-iron grates rest a series of v-shaped bars.
 These bars serve a few purposes: not only do they capture drippings, vaporize them, and redistribute that flavor back into your food, they also keep the burner tubes from clogging while also preventing flare-ups.

-And since we’re talking about burner tubes, it’s worth mentioning that these are backed by a 10-year warranty.
+And since we’re talking about burner tubes, it’s worth mentioning that a 10-year warranty backs these.
 The rest of the grill is guaranteed under a five-year warranty.

 Because the grill grates are reversible, you’re able to get creative with your cooking.
 For delicate foods like fish and shrimp, use the thin side.
 When you want to achieve steakhouse sear lines, flip the grate over and use the wider side.